Thriller – Live: Productions

 In August 2006, Thriller – Live was previewed in the United Kingdom, at the Dominion Theatre.
 The show was originally directed and choreographed by Kerys Nathan and with additional choreography by LaVelle Smith Jr. The following year, Grant, backed by Flying Music, began production for a UK Tour featuring the talents of Shaheen Jafargholi depicting the young Michael in the Jackson 5.
 The adult singers included Pop Idol star Zoe Birkett and Filipino-Australian vocalist Mig Ayesa.
 The show played a successful set of dates throughout May and June 2007, and later that year it toured in Europe.

 Production for the West End version began in 2008, when open auditions were held to find a young actor to play Jackson.
 Ultimately six people would play the singer, going through the various stages of his career, with a total cast of 21 individuals, including Denise Pearson.
 Gary Lloyd directed and choreographed the show.

+Thriller – Live at the Lyric Theatre, London in 2013.

-The West End premiere was on 21 January 2009, at the Lyric Theatre in Shaftesbury Avenue.
-Tito Jackson other celebrities attended the premiere.
+The West End premiere was on 21 January 2009, at London’s Lyric Theatre in Shaftesbury Avenue.
+Tito Jackson and other celebrities attended the premiere.
 La Toya Jackson attended the after show party.
 Thriller – Live was originally scheduled to run until 16 May 2009, but this date was extended several times following wide public interest, especially after Jackson's death on June 25, 2009.
 In September 2014, it became the 20th longest-running musical in West End.
 In October 2019 it was announced that the show would close in April 2020.
 The show closed prematurely on 15 March 2020 due to the theatre's closure as a result of the COVID-19 pandemic.

 Thriller – Live played in Singapore at the Marina Bay Sands, Grand Theater, in May 2011.